 You know the rest of the story.

 Rose went down in excruciating pain with what looked to be a severe knee injury, and it was later revealed that he had torn his ACL.

 He missed all of the 2012-13 campaign while recovering from the injury, and when he tried to return in 2013-14, he tore his meniscus in his other knee, making his comeback seem that much more improbable.

-But there is also a reason why Rose, who signed with the Detroit Pistons this summer, is now on his fourth team since being traded from the Bulls during the summer of 2016.
+But there is also a reason why Rose, who signed with the Detroit Pistons, is now on his fourth team since being traded from the Bulls during the summer of 2016.

 Gone is Rose’s signature explosiveness and unreal athleticism.
 Instead, Rose is known by most as just a high-volume, inefficient chucker who bogs down the offense and can’t play a lick of defense.

 Sure, he boasts a solid career average of 18.8 points per game, but he also owns an ugly true-shooting percentage of 52.3 percent and an effective field-goal percentage of 47.7 percent.

 Efficiency is certainly not the name of the game for Rose, who, even in his heyday, was never a good perimeter shooter and relied almost exclusively on his natural athleticism and superb body control to score points.